-Inserting from a different database
+Inserting from a Different Database

-You can insert data from tables in any accessible database:
+You can insert data from tables in any accessible database.

 - Tables in either the IQ store or the catalog store of the database you are currently connected to. - Tables in an Adaptive Server Enterprise database. - A proxy table in your current database, that corresponds to a table in a database on a remote server.
-For details, see Chapter 4, "Accessing Remote Data" and Chapter 5, "Server Classes for Remote Data Access" in the System Administration Guide: Volume 2.

-Inserting directly from an Adaptive Server Enterprise database You can insert data easily from an Adaptive Server Enterprise or SQL Server database, using the LOCATION syntax of the INSERT statement.
-You can also use this method to move selected columns between two Sybase IQ databases.
+Inserting Data Directly from Adaptive Server Enterprise

+To insert data from an Adaptive Server Enterprise or SQL Server database, use the LOCATION syntax of the INSERT statement.

-In order to use this capability, all of the following must be true:
+To use insert data directly from Adaptive Server, all of the following must be true:

-- The Sybase connectivity libraries must be installed on your system, and the load library path environment variable for your platform must point to them. - The Adaptive Server Enterprise server to which you are connecting must exist in the interfaces file on the local machine. - You must have read permission on the source ASE or Sybase IQ database, and INSERT permission on the target Sybase IQ database
+- The Sybase connectivity libraries must be installed on your system, and the load library path environment variable for your platform must point to them. - The Adaptive Server Enterprise server to which you are connecting must exist in the interfaces file on the local machine. - You must have read permission on the source ASE or Sybase IQ database, and INSERT permission on the target Sybase IQ database - 1.
+Connect to both the Adaptive Server Enterprise and the Sybase IQ database using the same user ID and password. - 2.
+On the Sybase IQ database, issue a statement using this syntax: